What is auditing a course?

 Can I change my major and if so when?

-Yes, you can change your major during the registration dates posted in the catalog.
-You can obtain this form from your advisor or the Records Office.
-You will need to return the completed form to the Registrar's Office.
+Yes, you can change your major during the registration dates posted in the academic calendar.
+You can obtain this form from your faculty advisor or the Records Office.
+You will need to return the completed form to the Records Office.

 What courses will transfer?

 Our courses are accredited, and all college level courses (not LS - Learning Support) can transfer.
-If you plan to transfer, meet with an academic advisor early and often.
+If you plan to transfer, meet with your faculty advisor early and often.
 Be sure to check about electives - most bachelor's degrees accept only a limited number of them.

 To see how JSCC courses correspond to courses at other colleges, check out our Transfer Equivalencies page.